Memorable moments in a broadcasting career spanning six decades.

 From 1973 to 1998, he presented 'The Gay Byrne Hour' on Radio 1, where he pioneered confessional radio in Ireland.
 He has written several books, including his autobiography 'The Time of My Life' (1987), and columns for the 'RTV Guide', the 'Sunday World' and the 'Sunday Independent'.

-On the occasion of Gay Byrne's 80th birthday we take a look at some of the more memorable moments of a broadcasting career spanning six decades.
+We take a look at some of the more memorable moments of a broadcasting career spanning six decades.